 Figure 152 presents the price trends of PMUS harvested and sold by different gears, 2003-2022 (adjusted to 2022 dollars).
 Dealer data do not record gear types, so the prices by species by gear were estimated by assuming that the gear distributions of fish sold in the dealers reports by species were the same as in fishers' reports.
 Thus, the prices by species by gear presented here may not reflect the actual price differences among gears for the same species.
-The estimated price data by species by gear presented in Figure 152.
-In general, pelagic fish price went down slightly in 2022 for all gear types, while all prices were up in 2021..
+The estimated price data by species by gear are presented in Figure 152.
+In general, pelagic fish price went down slightly in 2022 for all gear types, while all prices had increased in 2021.
 Supporting data for Figure 152 are presented in Table A-132.
-Figure 153 presents the fishing trip costs by the three main gears (small boats) for pelagic fishing.
+Figure 153 presents the fishing trip costs by the three main small boat gears for pelagic fishing.

 Figure 149.
-Total number of licensed fishers participating in small scale (non-longline gears) PMUS fisheries1 1Data sourced from PIFSC Pelagic Module data request.
+Total number of licensed fishers participating in small scale (i.e., non-longline) PMUS fisheries

+&lt;sup>1 Data sourced from PIFSC Pelagic Module data request.

 Figure 150.
-Total pounds sold of MHI commercial non-longline gears1 Data sourced from PIFSC Pelagic Module data request.
+Total pounds sold of MHI commercial non-longline gears Data sourced from PIFSC Pelagic Module data request.

 Figure 151.
-Revenue of non-longline gears adjusted to 2022 dollars1 1 Data sourced from the PIFSC Pelagic Module data request.
+Revenue of non-longline gears (adjusted to 2022 dollars) Data sourced from the PIFSC Pelagic Module data request.

 Figure 152.
-Price trends of PMUS by different gears adjusted to 2022 dollars1 1 Data sourced from the PIFSCE Pelagic Module data request.
+Price trends of PMUS by different gears (adjusted to 2022 dollars) Data sourced from the PIFSCE Pelagic Module data request.
 Longline price included for reference.

-There are no continuous cost data collection program established for the non-longline PMUS fisheries in Hawaii.
-Past periodic research has documented the costs of pelagic small boat fishing in Hawaii; both trip expenditure and annual fishing expenditures (fixed costs) are provided in the literature (Hamilton and Huffman, 1998; Hospital et al. 2011; Chan and Pan 2017; and Chan 2022).
-The trip costs by gear types collected in 2014 and 2021 studies (Chan and Pan 2017 and Chan 2022) are presented in Figure 153.
+There is no continuous cost data collection program established for the non-longline PMUS fisheries in Hawaii.
+Past periodic research has documented the costs of pelagic small boat fishing in Hawaii; both trip expenditure and annual fishing expenditures (i.e., fixed costs) are provided in the literature (Hamilton and Huffman, 1998; Hospital et al. 2011; Chan and Pan 2017; Chan 2022).
+The trip costs by gear type, collected in 2014 and 2021 studies (Chan and Pan 2017 and Chan 2022), are presented in Figure 153.